ROLE: UI/UX DESIGN, WEB ART DIRECTION, WEB DEVELOPMENT, PRINT DESIGN

 DATE: NOV 2018

-We were responsible for developing the website for the children’s clothing gift brand MARLMARL, and their new service, STUDIO MARLMARL, a baby and children’s photo studio.
+We were responsible for developing the website for the baby and children’s clothing gift brand MARLMARL, and their new service, STUDIO MARLMARL, a baby and children’s photo studio.

 The world of MARLMARL recast inside a photo studio